The Art and Science of Recruitment for Evaluative Studies

 Evaluative vs. exploratory: Two completely different games

-The distinction between evaluative and exploratory recruitment isn't just academic: it's the difference between asking "How well does this work?" versus "What should we build?"
-As Looppanel explains, "Evaluative research asks specific questions about existing designs or prototypes to measure their effectiveness, while exploratory research seeks to understand user needs and identify opportunities for innovation."
+The distinction between evaluative and exploratory recruitment isn't just academic: it's the difference between asking “How well does this work?” versus “What should we build?”
+As Looppanel explains, evaluative research asks specific questions about existing designs or prototypes to measure effectiveness, while exploratory research seeks to understand user needs and uncover opportunities.

 Evaluative recruitment is about precision.
 You need participants who can validate designs against specific, known criteria.
 When testing a checkout flow, you want recent customers who've abandoned carts, not curious browsers who might someday shop online.

 Exploratory recruitment is about breadth.
-Following IDEO's approach, you deliberately include edge cases and extreme users alongside mainstream audiences to uncover unexpected insights and challenge assumptions.
+Following IDEO-style thinking, you deliberately include edge cases and extreme users alongside mainstream audiences to surface unexpected insights.

 The recruitment implications are profound.
 An evaluative study for a project management tool needs busy team leads who actually use similar tools daily.
 An exploratory study for the same space might include everyone from traditional planners to post-it note enthusiasts to understand the full landscape of organizational needs.